weitzman/ddev-mtk/README.md

 1. Generate a SQL Dump file.
 There are two ways to do this:
    1. **Use Drush**.
 Run `ddev drush sql:dump > dump.sql` to generate a SQL dump file.
    1. **Use MTK**.
 Create a `mtk.yml` file in the root of your project.
 It can be empty to start.
 Eventually, populate it as per https://mtk.skpr.io/docs/tutorial#configuration-file, for a slimmed and sanitized database.
 Run `ddev exec mtk dump db > dump.sql` to generate a SQL dump file.
-1. Use the `dump.sql` from above when building and pushing your database image to a container registry (e.g. [Docker Hub](https://hub.docker.com/)).
+1. Generate a Docker image with your data inside.
+Use the `dump.sql` from above when building and pushing your database image to a container registry (e.g. [Docker Hub](https://hub.docker.com/)).
 See the tutorial at https://mtk.skpr.io/docs/database-image.
-Do this from outside of your DDEV project.
+Do this from outside your DDEV project.
 Remember to push to a _private_ container registry.
-1. Configure DDEV to use the published DB image with your data inside.
+1. Configure DDEV to use the published DB image.
    - Append the following to `.ddev/.env.web` (create that file if it doesn't exist).
 Customize to so the creds and DB name match whats in the image you've built.
 These environment variables are used by `mtk` and by `.ddev/settings.ddev-mtk.php` (see next step):
     ```
     MTK_HOSTNAME=mtk # The Docker service provided by this add-on